haaris428/plurasight-quizapp/Readme.md

 To locally run this app there needs to be a mongodb installed.
 Run importdata.py helper script to load mongodb (make sure to provide right credentials)

+Following 2 indexes need to be created on MongoDB
+Indexes: createdOn Descending and Text index on question_text